Vllaadd/algorithms-Colt-Steele/CODE_BREAKDOWN.md

     - iterate through each element in `arr1` and update its count in `frequencyCounter1`
     - iterate through each element in `arr2` and update its count in `frequencyCounter2` log both frequency counters for visualization
-    - check if every value in `arr`` has its corresponding value squaraed in `arr2` with the same frequency using the frequency counters
+    - check if every value in `arr` has its corresponding value squaraed in `arr2` with the same frequency using the frequency counters
     - return `true` if the condition is met; otherwise, return `false`

 # anagram
 1. Pattern used: `Frequency Counter`
 2. Check if the lengts of both strings are equal
-3. Initialize an empty object to store the frequency of characters
+3. Initialize an empty object `lookup` to store the frequency of characters
 4. If the letter exists, incremenet its count; otherwise, set it to 1
 5. Iterate through each character in the second string `second`.
 If the character is not found in the `loop` object or its count is zero, it's not a valid anagram, so return `false`
 6. if the loops complete successfully, return `true`, indicating that the strings are valid anagrams